9623Y/9623Y-Spin-Up-Notebook/README.md

 ## **Goals for Today**
 - [ ] Finish Intake
 - [ ] (If Time) Mount Launch
-- [ ] Finish Replacing Wires in Battery Case
+- [x] Finish Replacing Wires in Battery Case

 ### **Intake Ajustments**
 The discs were getting caught on the sprockets so we widened the intake to allow space for the disc to fit between the sprockets.
 We widened it by 4 inches to give the disk some extra space.

 ### **Ramp Redesign**
 Our old ramp was too steep and prevented the disc from entering the intake properly.
-We are creating a more gentle ramp that uses the flexability of the rubberbands to push it into the intake.
+We are creating a more gentle ramp that uses the flexability of the rubberbands to push the disc into the intake.
 The ramp we tested first was a flat ramp with a tight turn into the upper intake.
 This helped the disc get onto the ramp, but it wouldnt get into the upper intake.
-We went back to our original curved ramp design after testing multiple different angles as it was much more effective than the tight turn from lower intake into the upper intake.
+We went back to our original curved ramp design after testing multiple different angles as it was much more effective than the tight turn from the lower intake into the upper intake.

 ### **Team Battery Case**
 We decided to replace multiple cables to prevent people from accidently shocking themselves and prevent other cables from degrading further.
 We also labeled the cables for future repairs.
-This will help us have back-up batteries prepared for the whole club during competition and easily bring our batteries to and from competition.
+This will help us have back-up batteries prepared for the whole club during competition and easily transport our batteries to and from competition.

 ## **End of Entry Thoughts**
 We were able to get a lot done today and test a new ramp design.
 We also got the chance to talk to some of the people who were previously on the team and have since graduated.
 They were able to help us with ideas on things we could test or things that might not work on our current prototype.